 The CDC now requires all of your monitoring devices to be a digital data logger.
 This is a device that communicates with sensors and keeps a record of all temperature data so you can download it at any time.

 Having an accurate and reliable record of data is critical to continually demonstrating compliance.
 Furthermore, this data can lend insight into larger issues.
-For example, the data could show that a refrigerator or freezer starting to malfunction, allowing you to take preventive action before the equipment breaks down completely.
+For example, the data could show that a refrigerator or freezer is starting to malfunction.
+This gives you enough time to take preventive action before the equipment breaks down completely.